SingularityNET-Archive/SingularityNET-Archive-GitBook/timeline/2025/february-2025/week-7.md

 #### Keywords/tags:
 - **topics covered:** Q2 2025 budget, Q1 2025 report, core contributors, publicity, context-setting docs, budget minimums, timeline, infographic, WG reserves, New ideas, Treasury Policy
 - **emotions:** decisive, focused, lots of tasks assigned
+## Thursday 13th February 2025

+### African Guild

+- **Type of meeting:** Weekly
+- **Present:** Duke [**facilitator**], Kateri [**documenter**], Clement Umoh, esewilliams, LadyTempestt, Evelyn, Sucre n Spice, Nebula
+- **Purpose:** African guild biweekly meeting to discuss
+- **Working Docs:**

+#### Narrative:
+Introduction: Duke gave a warm welcome and noted that our meetings are now biweekly’s till this quarter ends.

+Update on Advance and Clement’s proposal: During the last meeting, the success of the proposal was highlighted.
+They are expected to depart very soon, in order to arrive in Ethiopia ahead of the day.
+At the Ethiopia event they will serve as point men to help expand SingularityNET African community.

+Marketing initiatives: Ese gave an overview of the initiative, she highlighted that it is going to be in three phase.
+Phase one, learning phase.
+This is when we gathering all the learning resources that have been created, create Africanized videos and post it on our social media and after every video there will be a short quiz to help foster engagement in our community.
+Phase two,  teaching phase.
+This is when we partner with communities hubs across different regions and host a series of workshops with them.
+Phase three, this is when we create journalistic content and share it across various channels in Africa.

+Duke expressed his appreciation but encourage them to speed up the initiative.

+Education and translation initiatives: Clement noted that we are currently creating materials and hopefully before the end of the month we should have the materials in English.
+He aslo said it not going to be a formal session, it is going to be like a movie session very interactive.
+Clement noted that the story we would tell will be a blend of ASI SingularityNET, AI and technology and Africa.
+Our aim is to educate people about the ecosystem, AI, technology but all within the African context.

+Members collective: Duke raised the idea to bring back the members collective.
+Where members were encouraged to shared their thoughts and have it funded in other to advance the guild.
+Duke thought of bringing back this initiative for Q2.

+#### Action Items:
+- [**action**] Ese to share the working document for the marketing initiative  [**assignee**] esewilliams [**due**] 27 February 2025 [**status**] todo

+#### Keywords/tags:
+- **topics covered:** marketing initiatives, Collaboration, Documentation, African, research, education, translation initiatives, members collectives
+- **emotions:** forward-thinking, Educative,  Collaborative